Nedim Remili: KS Kielce

 In June 2021, Polish club KS Kielce officially signed him on a four-year deal, joining alongside former teammate Benoît Kounkoud in the 2022 off-season.

 He then competed in his first Olympic Games, postponed by a year due to the COVID-19 pandemic.
 There, his versatility enabled Guillaume Gille to place him in the centre-half position for the tournament, which France ended up winning.
 Individually Remili was voted best centre-half of the Olympics.

 Veszprém

 As Kielce had financial difficulties in 2023, Remili joined Telekom Veszprém in February 2023.
 Here he won the Hungarian championship in both 2023 and 2024 and the Hungarian Cup in 2024.

 At the 2025 World Championship, he won bronze medals with France, losing to Croatia in the semifinal and beating Portugal in the third place playoff.
 He played all 9 games for France and scored 34 goals.

+He missed the 2026 European Men's Handball Championship due to an injury.